alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-the ninth script deletes the betty file from the directory we just moved it to the tenth script deletes the holberton dir found in the tmp directory the eleventh script changes the pwd to the one before
+the ninth script deletes the betty file from the directory we just moved it to the tenth script deletes the holberton dir found in the tmp directory the eleventh script changes the pwd to the one before the twelfth script prints files in the pwd parent dir and the boot dir